src-d/blog/content/post/difftree.md

 Do you know how Git identifies what files has changed between two commits?

-It is a fairly common operation you probably use every day when you review a pull requests, when checking your staged files... it involves prefix trees and Merkle trees and lots of comparisons.
+It is a fairly common operation you probably use every day when you review pull requests, when checking your staged files... it involves prefix trees and Merkle trees and lots of comparisons.

 In this blog post I will walk you through every step in the process in an